 So if you put 5 percent down, you might take out a piggyback loan for another 15 percent to avoid paying PMI insurance on the primary loan.
 The interest rate on the piggyback will be higher than on the primary mortgage, but it's still tax-deductible and may cost less than you'd pay in mortgage insurance premiums.

 This type of arrangement was fairly common prior to the 2008 crash, but is used infrequently these days, and only for borrowers with good credit.

-Mortgage insurance can be a useful and cost-effective tool to realize your goal of owning a home without depleting your savings account or taking a decade or more to save up a large down payment.
+Mortgage insurance can be a useful and cost-effective tool to help you realize your goal of owning a home without depleting your savings or taking a decade or more to save up a large down payment.
 Knowing how it works and the choices available can help you decide just how much of a down payment you actually need, and will help you narrow down your mortgage options as well.